 If you are participating as either a speaker or poster presenter at the CSANZ ASM, please read through the information below.
 If you have any queries please contact email@example.com.

 All presenting authors (oral and poster) must register and pay for the Meeting.
 Meeting registration is available now.
 You can register by clicking here.

-In order to allow us to include your details in the published Meeting Handbook and have your abstract included in the Meetings proceedings note that you will need to have registered no later than 21st June 2018.
-Otherwise we regret that your presentation will have to be removed from the program.
+In order to allow us to include your details in the published Meeting Handbook and have your abstract included in the Meetings proceedings note that you needed to have registered no later than 21 June 2019.
+Otherwise we regret that your presentation may have been removed from the program.

 If you decide to withdraw your abstract, please advise us as soon as possible so that the program can be adjusted accordingly.